xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

 6.3.7  The page shall show the current value of `WORKSPACE_LOC` and `PROJECT_LOC`.

 6.4 Operation
-6.4.1  The xText parser needs to use the most up-to-date information when it validates MASL.
+6.4.1  The Xtext parser needs to use the most up-to-date information when it validates MASL.
 Therefore, it may need to run a project refresh to pick up any dependency changes as it begins validation.